Does My Child Have a Speech Delay?

 A speech delay occurs when your child’s speech develops in the correct sequence, but at a slower pace than their peers.
 The Speech Blubs app has a free screener which you can use if you feel your child is having difficulty making speech sounds and talking correctly.
 The screener gives you a personalized report with actionable advice specifically for your child.
-You can download the app from the App Store (https://apple.co/2UJcddR) or Google Play (https://bit.ly/2QyYTKX).
+Download the Speech Blubs app and fill out the free SLP-generated screener!

 Speech and language delays are the most common type of developmental delays, but they are not the same thing.